 El Morro Man

 In 1983, workers in the region of Arica, Chile, were completing the construction of a water line when they made a fascinating discovery.
 They unearthed a number of graves containing mummified remains.
 Archaeologists were subsequently summoned to the site and recovered 96 bodies, most of which were remarkably preserved.
 The bodies belonged to the Chinchorro culture, and it was also determined that the mummification of most of these bodies was deliberate.

-One mummy in particular piqued the interest of researchers.
+One mummy, in particular, from the El Morro site piqued the interest of researchers.
 This body belonged to a Chinchorro male who appears to have been between 35-40 years of age when he died.
-Located on the upper lip of the mummy, just to either side of the nose, are a series of black dots which form what seems to resemble a thin mustache.
-Interestingly, the presence of these markings is unique to this Chinchorro male, since to date, no other mummies from the culture bear similar ancient tattoos.
+Initially, scientists dated the mummy to 8,000 years Before Present.
+Located on the upper lip of the mummy, just to either side of the nose, are a series of black dots that form what seems to resemble a thin mustache.
+Interestingly, the presence of these markings is unique to this Chinchorro male, since to date, no other mummies from the culture bear similar tattoos.

 The discovery begs some important questions.
-What did tattoos symbolize to the Chinchorro culture?
-Do the tattoos on this mummy indicate some special social status or tribal leadership?
+What did markings symbolize to the Chinchorro culture?
+Do they indicate some special social status or tribal leadership?
 The answers to these questions remain unclear.
 Therefore, researchers continue their work today in an effort to unmask the mystery of ancient tattoos and their symbolic significance.

-For several years, scientific evidence supported a conclusion that the Chinchorro remains were the oldest tattooed mummy.
+For several years, scientific evidence supported the conclusion that the El Morro Man had the oldest tattoos.
 This changed in 1991 with the accidental discovery of a mummy that became an international superstar in the archaeological community.

 Ötzi the Iceman